 In case the load requires more than 1C current, it would be better to consider increasing the number of battery packs to minimise the pressure on a single power pack.

-Use Within Appropriate Temperature Level
+Use Within an Appropriate Temperature Level

 A lithium battery discharging quickly is usually an early indication of damage or faulty handling.
 This is why reading and following your manufacturer's instructions is crucial as soon as you get your battery pack.
 As mentioned earlier, these types of lithium batteries are in the pricier range—you don't want to keep buying a new one before the end of your existing battery's life.